Home

 • Haplogroup G may have originated in India or Pakistan, and has dispersed into central Asia, Europe, and the Middle East.
 The G2 branch of this lineage (containing the P15 mutation) is found most often in Europe and the Middle East.

-• Haplogroups I, I1, and I1a are nearly completely restricted to northwestern Europe.
+• Haplogroups I, I1, and I1a are nearly completely restricted to northwestern Europe (Nordics).
 These would most likely have been common within Viking populations.
 One lineage of this group extends down into central Europe.
+Haplogroups I and N form the base of the Slavic populations.

-• Haplogroup I1b was derived within Viking/Scandinavian populations in northwest Europe and has since spread down into southern Europe where it is present at low frequencies.
+• Haplogroup I1b was derived within Scandinavian Paleolithic populations in northwest Europe and has since spread down into southern Europe where it is present at low frequencies.

 • Haplogroup J2 originated in the northern portion of the Fertile Crescent where it later spread throughout central Asia, the Mediterranean, and south into India.
 As with other populations with Mediterranean ancestry this lineage is found within Jewish populations.
-The Cohen modal lineage is found in Haplogroup J2.
+The Cohen modal lineage is found in Haplogroup J2, somewhat recent line.

 • Haplogroup Q is the lineage that links Asia and the Americas.
 This lineage is found in North and Central Asian populations as well as native Americans.
 This lineage is believed to have originated in Central Asia and migrated through the Altai/Baikal region of northern Eurasia into the Americas.